stroblhofwarte/ASCOM.Stroblhofwarte.Rotator/README.md

 The rotator device is made out of aluminium and steel.
 It is driven by a NEMA 14 stepper motor.
-The rotator could rotate (approximately) between between 0° and 330°.
+The rotator could rotate (approximately) between between 0° and 359.9°.
+It will never rotate more than one revolution to prevent tangled cords.
 The electronics are made out of a arduino uno and a shield with TMC2130 driver.
 Each Pololu compatible stepper driver can be used, the TMC2130 driver supports 16 microsteps and is the best choice for silent operation.